SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

-For example, in the expression ``x?.foo()[7]`` the function call is chained to the chained-optional expression ``x?`` because it is directly chained to that expression.
+For example, in the expression ``x?.foo()[7]`` the function call is chained to the optional-chaining expression ``x?`` because it is directly chained to that expression.
-The array subscript is chained to the chained-optional expression because it is directly chained to the function call, and the function call is chained to the chained-optional call.
+The array subscript is chained to the optional-chaining expression because it is directly chained to the function call expression ``x?.foo()``, and the function call is chained to the optional-chaining expression.
 Both the function call and the array subscript are ignored if the value of ``x`` is ``nil``.